 This strategy pays off the lost bets and provides a gain of £1.
 The risks are that losses can pile up until there is a win.
 Even betting a single pound, after 7 losing spins the next spin would cost £128 pounds.
 It should be noted that table maximums can make a losing streak even more costly because you will not be able to increase your bets past the table max.

 Keeping with the outside bets, the Martingale can be used on the columns and rows as well.
 Since the payout is 2 to 1 with a 25 to 12 odds against the player.
 Every other loss you will double down the bet.

 This strategy can increase the winnings, but the risk is higher.
 Many people will bet a Column, Color and Even/Odd to have three chances of winning.
 Keeping a double down on whichever bet did not win.
-Low profits but it keeps the odds slightly higher.
+Low profits but it keep the odds slightly higher.

-Betting the colors
+Betting the colours

 Betting a pound on red, black and green, and let it ride for 10 spins.
 Every 10 spins double up the bet on Green.
 Betting the red and black offsets losses until there is a hit on green.
 This is often unnecessary unless you are employing the Martingale strategy on the Red and Black.

 Test Strategies in an Online Casino